Australia

 Samir Sarkar, a Member of the Board of Directors of AFERMB, had to leave before the symposium formally concluded; therefore, he delivered the vote of thanks earlier in his official capacity, pending the continuation of the discussions.

-Dr Dhiman Deb Choudhury of the Human Rights Congress for Bangladesh Minorities (HRCBM), United States, presents on recurring genocidal crimes against minorities from 1946 to the present, placing contemporary developments within a broader historical trajectory.
+Dr Dhiman Deb Chowdhury of the US-based Human Rights Congress for Bangladesh Minorities presented on recurring genocidal crimes against minorities from 1946 to the present, analysing contemporary developments within a broader historical continuum.

 Hosted by Engr.
 Dilip Dutta, the first presentation was delivered by Dr Dhiman Deb Choudhury of the Human Rights Congress for Bangladesh Minorities (HRCBM), based in the United States.
 His presentation examined what he described as recurring genocidal crimes against minorities from 1946 to the present, situating contemporary developments within a long historical trajectory.
 Referring to Bengal’s political transition in 1204 and subsequent historical transformations, Dr Choudhury described what he characterised as centuries of persecution and gradual demographic decline of minority populations.
 He questioned whether demographic shifts reflected natural processes or elements of ethnic cleansing.